Menu

 Inpatient Educational Experiences:

-• Noon conference: Lectures are given by specialists three times a week and conferences tailored to cover all major topics in ABIM blueprint.
+• Noon conference: Lectures are given by specialists three times a week on core topics in Internal Medicine

 • Resident/Intern report: Weekly resident led teaching sessions on interesting cases